- House System

 Heads of Houses appoint house responsibilities and arrange House activities.
 They are also responsible for the behaviour, welfare and safety of the students in their House.

-A House Racetrack can be found in the Dining Room to celebrate the collection of House points.
-The winning House wins the House cup and a House treat.
-The House programme is designed in such a way as to be inclusive and promote opportunities for all the pupils, recognising all strengths.
+At the end of each adademic year, the winning House wins the House cup and a House treat.
+The House programme is designed in such a way as to be inclusive and promote opportunities for all the students, recognising all strengths.

-House boards show the House symbols, mottos and charities, list the House Captains and are updated with achievements and photos.
+House boards show the House symbols, charities, list the House Captains and are updated with achievements and photos.

 Each term there are lunchtime quizzes, competitions and sports activities at which House teams compete against each other to earn house points.
 These activities run in conjunction with different departments in the school enabling pupils to demonstrate their prowess in Poetry, Drama, Languages, Humanities, Maths, Science, various Sports, Music, Debating and Literature.